We need your help to elect more Democratic candidates across Natrona County and Wyoming as a whole.

 Description

-Kinney has created a diverse campaign committee and considers the minds of the people of Wyoming important to question in making future beneficial decisions for Wyoming.
+Kinney has created a diverse campaign committee and believes people in Wyoming are important in making future beneficial decisions for Wyoming.
+“This race is not about me—it is about you.
+Every vote is critical,” Kinney said.

 Elena Del Real